gquere/gquere.github.io/DockerDependencyConfusion.md

 Docker mirrors
 --------------
 As previously mentioned the Docker Hub registry is hardcoded in the Docker binary.
-This is problematic if an organization does not expose build systems to the internet (which it shouldn't!).
+This is problematic if an organization does not expose its build systems to the internet (which it shouldn't!).
 The solution is to use [Docker mirrors]( https://docs.docker.com/docker-hub/mirror/).

-The mirrors are declared in the configuration file of the Docker daemon, ```/etc/docker/daemon.json```:
+The mirrors are declared as a list in the configuration file of the Docker daemon, ```/etc/docker/daemon.json```:
 ```json
 {
     "registry-mirrors": ["https://remote-docker-hub.mydomain.com"]